dphm/sudoku/README.md

 Output
 ======
 Prints the unsolved puzzle, and the prints solution if it is possible.
-Otherwise, prints false.
+Otherwise, prints `False`.

     0 0 6 | 0 3 0 | 0 0 0
     0 0 0 | 2 0 1 | 8 0 5